vaiibhavsengar/vaiibhavsengar/README.md

 ### Tools & Tech

-- React, TypeScript, Tailwind
+- React, Python, C++
-- Framer Motion for animations
+- VS Code, Git, GitHub
-- Figma, Apple Notes, Procreate
+- Linux (Learning), Figma, Canva

 ---

 ### A Bit About Me

-- 🐈 I have two cats
+- 📓 Always learning something new
-- 🍵 Not a coffee or tea person
+- 🍵 A coffee person
-- 🎴 Into anime — *Demon Slayer* is a favorite
+- 📺 Anime fan — *One Punch Man* is a favorite
-- 🧱 I like building things that are simple, useful, and easy to understand
+- 🧱 I enjoy solving prblems and building useful things